 No man is allowed to be a judge in his own cause, because his interest would certainly bias his judgment, and, not improbably, corrupt his integrity.
 With equal, nay with greater reason, a body of men are unfit to be both judges and parties at the same time.

 (Hamilton, Alexander, James Madison, and John Jay.
-The Federalist papers: a collection of essays written in favour of the new constitution as agreed upon by the Federal Convention, September 17, 1787.
+The Federalist Papers.
 Dublin, Ohio: Coventry House Publishing, 2015.
-View citation…)
+View citation….)

 We understand that you were recently the object of a purported “sting” operation organized by Greenpeace.
 Defamatory claims about you growing out of this incident are rife on the Internet, even including in your Wikipedia article.
 Would you care to share with us briefly your side of the story?